On the geodesic hypothesis in general relativity: Introduction

-For small $\ep$, locally the above equation can be viewed as an equation on small perturbations of flat spaces.
-Since the particle will not change its shape during the motion, we use solitons of the above equation to approximate the normalized scalar field $\phi$.
-Note that the metric $g^\ep$ varies slowly, that is, $|\pa g^\ep|\leq \ep\|g\|_{C^1}$.
-By a soliton centered at point $P$ in the spacetime, we mean a solitary solution of the form $\e^{i\om t}f(x)$ to the equation $\Box_{g^\ep(P)}\phi+\mathcal{V}'(\phi)=0$ on the flat space $\mathbb{R}^{3+1}$ with metric $g^\ep(P)$.
+As the particle will not change its shape during the motion, we use solitons of the above wave equation to approximate the normalized scalar field $\phi$.
+By a soliton centered at point $P$ in the spacetime, we mean a solitary solution of the form $\e^{i\om t}f(x)$ to the equation $\Box_{g^\ep(P)}\phi-\mathcal{V}'(\phi)=0$ on the flat space $\mathbb{R}^{3+1}$ with metric $g^\ep(P)$.
 For concreteness, we will assume that the potential $\mathcal{V}$ takes the following form

-with constants $0<m$, $1<p<5$.
-This type potentials guarantees the existence of solitons, which decays exponentially, see the work \cite{exsolitonLions} of Berestycki-Lions.
-If $\phi$ is close to such solitons, then the real particle $\phi^\ep$ is localized to a region of size $\ep$.
-Hence solitons centered at the position of the particles can be used to approximate the particles.
+This type potentials guarantees the existence of solitons, which decays exponentially \cite{exsolitonLions}.
+If $\phi$ is close to such solitons, then the particles $\phi^\ep$ is localized to a region of size $\ep$.
+Hence solitons centered at the position of the particles can be used to approximate the test particle.

+We consider the initial value problem for the Einstein-scalar field system on a given vacuum spacetime which is diffeomorphic to $([0, T]\times\mathbb{R}^3, h)$ with coordinate system $(t, x)$.
+We assume the vacuum Einstein metric $h$ is $C^4$ and satisfies the estimates